bootmortis/iran-hosted-domains/README.md

    ```
    geosite:ads
    ```
-  7. Press OK button and restart the app.
+  8. Press OK button and restart the app.

-  :warning: Important: You are replacing default geosite with `iran-geosite.db` by doing this, so you can't use default geosite categories like `category-ads-all`.
-You can switch back to default geosite by downloading `geosite.db` from [sing-geosite](https://github.com/SagerNet/sing-geosite/releases) and replace it in Nekoray folder.
+  :warning: Important: By changing the default `geosite.db`, you can't use default geosite categories like `category-ads-all`.
+You can switch back to default geosite by removing the new `geosite.db` and renaming `backup-geosite.db` back to `geosite.db`.
+You can also download the original `geosite.db` from [sing-geosite](https://github.com/SagerNet/sing-geosite/releases).

   <table>
    <tr>